pratikjagrut/go-tutorial/02_variables_datatypes_constants/README.md

 **Short-hand declaration**

-This is most commonly used variable declaration inside functions.
+This is the most commonly used variable declaration inside functions.

 ```go
 varName := value